adrian154/blog/public/blogposts/2022-reflection/blogpost.md

 - Optimally Solving Rubik's Cube
 - Minecraft Server Census 2.0

-I've been in a bit of a rut recently when it comes to writing, but progress is still being made; I'll probably finish at least one of these by January.
-So buckle up and sit tight.
-We'll return to our regularly scheduled programming shortly.
+I've been in a bit of a rut recently when it comes to writing, but progress is still being made.
+The goal that I've set for myself is to finish at least one of these by the end of January.
+So buckle up and sit tight; we'll return to our regularly scheduled programming shortly.

 Oh, and if your name happens to be 2023, you'd better watch out.
 Because we're more ready than ever to kick your ass.